-Risk assessments can make reference to the council's Area profile which may be compiled with respect to reported gambling-related problems in an area.
-At the time of preparing this edition of the Statement of Licensing Policy there has been no evidence presented to Epping Forest DC to support the assertion that any part had or is experiencing problems from gambling activities.
+Risk assessments can make reference to the Local Authority's Area Profile which may include reported gambling-related problems in an area.
+At the time of preparing this edition of the Statement of Licensing Policy, there has been no evidence presented to Epping Forest District Council to support the assertion that any part had or is experiencing problems from gambling activities.
 This position will be kept under review and, in the event that it changes, further research will be carried out to discover the extent of the problems and to prepare an Area Profile accordingly.

-As regards the term "vulnerable persons" it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
+As regards the term "vulnerable persons", it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
 This Licensing Authority will consider this licensing objective on a case by case basis.